-- 1. Fishing operations shall be conducted in such a way that the baited hooks sink as soon as possible after they are put in the water3.
+- 1. Fishing operations shall be conducted in such a way that the baited hooks sink as soon as possible after they are put in the water.
 Only thawed bait shall be used. - 2.
-Longlines shall be set at night only (i.e. during the hours of darkness between the times of nautical twilight4)5.
-During longline fishing at night, only the minimum ship's lights necessary for safety shall be used. - 3.
-The dumping of offal shall be avoided as far as possible while longlines are being set or hauled; if discharge of offal is unavoidable, this discharge shall take place on the opposite side of the vessel to that where longlines are set or hauled. - 4.
-Every effort should be made to ensure that birds captured alive during longlining are released alive and that wherever possible hooks are removed without jeopardising the life of the bird concerned. - 5.
+For vessels using the Spanish method of longline fishing, weights should be released before line tension occurs; weights of at least 6 kg mass should be used, spaced at intervals of no more than 20 m. - 3.
+Longlines shall be set at night only (i.e. during the hours of darkness between the times of nautical twilight3)4.
+During longline fishing at night, only the minimum ship's lights necessary for safety shall be used. - 4.
+The dumping of offal is prohibited while longlines are being set.
+The dumping of offal during the haul shall be avoided as far as possible; if discharge of offal during the haul is unavoidable, this discharge shall take place on the opposite side of the vessel to that where longlines are hauled. - 5.
+Every effort should be made to ensure that birds captured alive during longlining are released alive and that wherever possible hooks are removed without jeopardising the life of the bird concerned. - 6.
 A streamer line designed to discourage birds from settling on baits during deployment of longlines shall be towed.
 Specification of the streamer line and its method of deployment is given in the Appendix to this Measure.
 Details of the construction relating to the number and placement of swivels may be varied so long as the effective sea surface covered by the streamers is no less than that covered by the currently specified design.
-Details of the device dragged in the water in order to create tension in the line may also be varied. - 6.
-Other variations in the design of streamer lines may be tested on vessels carrying two observers, at least one appointed in accordance with the CCAMLR Scheme of International Scientific Observation, providing that all other elements of this Conservation Measure are complied with6. - 1 Except for waters adjacent to the Kerguelen and Crozet Islands. - 2 Except for waters adjacent to the Prince Edward Islands. - 3 For vessels using the Spanish method of longline fishing, weights should be released before line tension occurs; wherever possible weights of at least 6 kg mass should be used, spaced at 20 m intervals. - 4 The exact times of nautical twilight are set forth in the Nautical Almanac tables for the relevant latitude, local time and date.
-All times whether for ship operations or observer reporting shall be referenced to GMT - 5 Wherever possible, setting of lines should be completed at least three hours before sunrise (to reduce loss of bait to/catches of white-chinned petrels). - The streamer lines under test should be constructed and operated taking full account of the principles set out in WG-IMALF-94/19 (available from the CCAMLR Secretariat); testing should be carried out independently of actual commercial fishing and in a manner consistent with the spirit of Conservation Measure 65/XII.
+Details of the device dragged in the water in order to create tension in the line may also be varied. - 7.
+Other variations in the design of streamer lines may be tested on vessels carrying two observers, at least one appointed in accordance with the CCAMLR Scheme of International Scientific Observation, providing that all other elements of this Conservation Measure are complied with5. - 1 Except for waters adjacent to the Kerguelen and Crozet Islands. - 2 Except for waters adjacent to the Prince Edward Islands. - The exact times of nautical twilight are set forth in the Nautical Almanac tables for the relevant latitude, local time and date.
+All times, whether for ship operations or observer reporting, shall be referenced to GMT. - Wherever possible, setting of lines should be completed at least three hours before sunrise (to reduce loss of bait to/catches of white-chinned petrels). - The streamer lines under test should be constructed and operated taking full account of the principles set out in WG-IMALF-94/19 (available from the CCAMLR Secretariat); testing should be carried out independently of actual commercial fishing and in a manner consistent with the spirit of Conservation Measure 65/XII.